niik/DtaSpy/README.md

  * Retrieve and decode message contexts (properties) [Experimental]

 ## How does it work?
-All the stored procedures and tables neccessary to retrieve messages and properties are available in the DTA databases.
+All the stored procedures and tables necessary to retrieve messages and properties are available in the DTA databases.
 The problem is that the data returned from theese procs aren't exactly in plain text.
 The data may or may not be compressed and if the tracked data is large enough it may be split over several fragments.

 By reverse-engineering the storage format DtaSpy is able to decode tracked messages without the need of BizTalk.Operations or other BizTalk components.
 All it needs is System.Data and SharpZipLib.